 The agricultural authorities regard land with a high agricultural potential as a scarce nonrenewable resource and accordingly applies a risk averse and cautious approach when development of such land for purposes other than agricultural production is proposed.
-In order to support this risk-averse approach as the basis for decision-making, land with high potential for agriculture is deemed irreplaceable and must thus be legally protected (DAFF & DAEA, 2012).
+To support this risk-averse approach as the basis for decision-making, land with high potential for agriculture is deemed irreplaceable and must thus be legally protected (DAFF & DAEA, 2012).

 Irreplaceable land exists in the western highlands of the district, eDumbe Municipality and Abaqulusi Municipality.
-Irreplaceable land in the Phongola valley is as a result of irrigation opportunities that have been developed in this area.
+Irreplaceable land in the Phongola valley is because of irrigation opportunities that have been developed in this area.
 Current land cover reflects these potentials.